Are you looking for the best flushable cat litter and want to know more about natural litter alternatives?

 #1 Not All Cats Like It

-Unfortunately, cats can be fussy about the type of litter they like to use and a flushable one has a different texture than bentonite clay.
+Unfortunately, cats can be fussy about the type of litter they like to use, and flushable litter has a different texture than bentonite clay.

 Depending on the type of biodegradable litter, it might be hard on your cat’s paws or feel too strange.

-If the cats don’t fancy it, they might refuse to use their litter boxes.
+If the cats don’t like it, they might refuse to use their litter boxes.

 #2 Doesn’t Clump As Well